-There are three implantable components in the Rotation Medical Bioinductive ImplantTM (Figure 1).
+There are three implantable components in the Rotation Medical Rotator Cuff System[TM] (Figure 2-1).

-Bioinductive implant: The device is made from highly purified reconstituted collagen fibers derived from bovine tendon and manufactured for Rotation Medical, Inc. by Collagen Matrix, Inc. (Oakland, New Jersey, USA).
+- 1. Bioinductive implant: The device is made from highly purified reconstituted collagen fibers derived from bovine tendon and manufactured for Rotation Medical, Inc. by Collagen Matrix, Inc. (Oakland, New Jersey, USA).
 It is contraindicated for use in patients with a history of hypersensitivity to bovine-derived materials and this is an exclusion criterion for study participation.
-The device is designed to completely absorb within six to 12 months.
+The device is designed to completely absorb within six to 12 months. - 2.
 Tendon staples: The tendon staples are made from poly(L-lactide-co-D,L-lactide) in a molar ratio of 70% L-lactide to 30% D,L-lactide.
 Polylactide materials have been used in a variety of medical devices, such as bone anchors, bone pins, screws, plates, and spinal fusion cages.
-The tendon staples are designed to completely absorb within approximately 12 months.
+The tendon staples are designed to completely absorb within approximately 12 months. - 3.
 Bone staples: The bone staples are made from polyetheretherketone (PEEK), which is a common polymer used for bone anchors in orthopedic surgery.
 The bone staples are not bioabsorbable.

-The Rotation Medical Rotator Bioinductive Implant has been cleared by the U.S. Food and Drug Administration (FDA) [K140300; K122048; K131635; K131637].
+The Rotation Medical Rotator Cuff System has been cleared by the U.S. Food and Drug Administration (FDA) [K140300; K122048; K131635; K131637].
 The purpose of this post-market study is to collect and analyze outcomes data under a common protocol.

-Figure 1: Rotation Medical Implantable System Components
+Figure 2-1: Rotation Medical Implantable System Components

-The tendon and bone staplers used to affix the bioinductive implant to tendon tissue and the calcaneus respectively are shown in Figure 2.
+The tendon and bone staplers used to affix the bioinductive implant to tendon tissue and the head of the humerus respectively are shown in Figure 2-2.
 These are designed as single-use devices.

-Figure 2: Rotation Medical Single-Use Disposable Staplers
+Figure 2-2: Rotation Medical Single-Use Disposable Staplers